wang-arthur/arthurzwang.com/_courses/courses-in-development.md

     -   Laura B. McGrath, "Comping White" (2019)
     -   Andrew Piper, *Enumerations: Data and Literary Study* (2018)

-# Preliminary / In-Progress
+# Introduction to Graduate Studies: Genres of Academic Work and Life

-## Introduction to Graduate Studies: Genres of Academic Work and Life (PhD Proseminar, could be adapted for MA)
+**PhD Proseminar, could be adapted for MA**

-### Course Description
+## Course Description
 This introduction to graduate studies in the humanities aims to fill common gaps in graduate education, ensuring that no one falls through the cracks.
 The course will prepare students for both graduate school and academic life beyond this institution.
 While some proseminars survey schools, methods, theories, or major directions in a field, this seminar dispenses with content and focuses instead on equipping students with essential skills, habits, and practices for navigating academic life and work.

 This seminar will introduce professional genres, shibboleths, and conventions that are crucial for academic survival and success, but that graduate students are often expected to acquire by osmosis, from one-on-one mentoring, or through other informal and semi-independent means.
 As a matter of equity, this course aims to provide all graduate students with access to this knowledge.